NVIDIA® H200 Instances and Clusters Available

 NVIDIA A100 40GB vs 80 GB GPU Comparison (2024 Update)

 Even today, the NVIDIA A100 Tensor Core remains one of the most powerful GPUs that you can use for AI training or inference projects.
-While it has been overtaken in pure computational power by the H100, the A100 offers an excellent balance of raw compute, efficiency and scalability.
+While it has been overtaken in pure computational power by the H100 and the H200, the A100 offers an excellent balance of raw compute, efficiency and scalability.

 While it was initially in short supply, availability of the A100 has improved over the past year and today you can get access to both versions of the A100, a 80GB and 40GB model through Cloud GPU platforms like DataCrunch.
 Let’s go through what you need to know about the difference of these two models is in specs, performance and price.